scaratozzolo/MouseTools/README.md

 I created this project to help with another project found [here](https://github.com/scaratozzolo/WDWWaits).
 Some parts of the wrapper were created with that in mind.

+As I said above, this is currently a beta and not everything has been tested.
+If you notice any issues please open a new issue with a "bug" label.
+Furthermore, if you have any feature requests, open a new issue with a "feature request" label.